 "Wake County by the Numbers" has previously only been published in pamphlet form.
 Due to data revisions to prior years, numbers published here may not match those numbers in previous Wake County publications.
 Data is updated and revised annually.

 The demographics of a community reveals a lot about its diversity and desirability.
 These numbers show who our community is made up of, where our residents come from, and where growth is occurring within the county.

 Between 2000 and 2010, Morrisville's population density increased by 192%, the highest increase among all municipalities in Wake County.

 781 new residents moved from Miami-Dade County between 2007 and 2011, constituting the highest in-migration from any single county outside of North Carolina.
 560 former Wake County residents moved to Maricopa County, AZ, in that same time period, representing the highest out-flow to any county outside of North Carolina.

-Wake County’s population is predicted to reach a median age approaching 40 by 2030.
+Wake County’s population is predicted to reach a median age of 40 by 2030.

 Between 2000 and 2010, the number of households in Wake County increased by 43%.

 The average household size of owner-occupied households (2.71) is slightly higher than the size of renter-occupied households (2.41).